e-puck2/Create_Eclipse_e-puck2/Linux 32bits/ReadMe.txt

 	Eclipse_Mobots folder.
 Check merge if asked.
 4)	Download arm-none-eabi toolchain and unzip it into the Tools folder of the new Eclipse_Mobots folder.
+5)	Unzip Workspace.zip and copy the Workspace folder next to the Tools folder of Eclipse_Mobots
-5)	Edit the Eclipse_Mobots.sh script and verify if the paths are correct for your installation.
+6)	Edit the Eclipse_Mobots.sh script and verify if the paths are correct for your installation.
-6)	Execute Eclipse_Mobots and install thought the menu Help -> Install new software the plugin C/C++ GDB Hardware Debugging located in CDT Optional Features
+7)	Execute Eclipse_Mobots and install thought the menu Help -> Install new software the plugin C/C++ GDB Hardware Debugging located in CDT Optional Features
-6)	It’s done
+8)	It’s done

 Compress in tar.gz file the folder Eclipse_Mobots, rename it and distribute it.